 The average kitchen remodel costs a staggering $18,856 — and high-end ones average $54,909.
 No bones about it: That’s a whole lotta cash.
 Taking ideas from some of world’s leading architects and interior designers, we’ve cooked up a collection of kitchen designers Sydney that will help inspire any future renovation.
+Dog doors Sydney installers are fully qualified glaziers, who know the ins and outs of all types of glazing.

 But you don’t need to shell out big bucks to make a big impact in an outdated kitchen.
 Whether you’ve lived in your house for years or you just got the keys, here are some easy ways to give it a refresh: